RiesLabGU/LepTraits/README.md

 The repository follows a simple directory structure in order to provide data to end-users.
 The directories and their contents are as follows:
 ```
 LepTraits
-│   README.md
+│   README.md         # This document.
-│
+│   Preprint.pdf      # Pre-print of the data paper.
 └───consensus
 │   │   consensus.csv # Species-level consensus traits.
 │
 │
 └───misc
 |   │   figures.r     # R code used to generate figures for the data paper.
 |
 │
 └───records
 |   │   records.csv   # Record-level traits.
 |
 │
 └───resources